 These steps will help to reduce, control and prevent asbestos exposure to the lowest levels possible.

-We recommend speaking to your PPE supplier to make sure the items you provide meet required safety standards.
+We recommend speaking to a BSiF Registered Safety Supplier such as Xamax to ensure the PPE items you provide meet required safety standards.

-Asbestos might have been banned for nearly 20 years, but it's known as the killer that still surrounds us.
-With many buildings still containing traces of asbestos, it's important that you and your team are always alert when it comes to working with materials that may contain the mineral.
+Asbestos might have been banned for 20 years, but it is known as the killer that still surrounds us.
+With many buildings still containing traces of asbestos, it is important that you and your team are always alert when it comes to working with materials that may contain the mineral.